swiftlang/swift/docs/LibraryEvolution.rst

 - A ``final`` override of a member may *not* be removed, even if the type matches exactly; existing clients may be performing a direct call to the implementation instead of using dynamic dispatch.
+- It is not safe to add or remove ``mutating`` or ``nonmutating`` from a member or accessor within a class.
+These modifiers are not `versioned attributes
+  <versioned attribute>` and as such there is no safety guarantee for a client
+  deploying against an earlier version of the library.
+- ``@objc`` and ``@nonobjc`` may not be added to or removed from the class or any existing members.
+- ``@NSManaged`` may not be added to or removed from any existing members.

 .. note:: These restrictions tie in with the ongoing discussions about "``final``-by-default" and "non-publicly-subclassable-by-default".

+.. admonition:: TODO

+    The ``@NSManaged`` attribute as it is in Swift 2 exposes implementation details to clients in a bad way.
+We need to fix this. rdar://problem/20829214

 Possible Restrictions on Classes